dvidnguyen/dvidnguyen/README.md

-<h1 align="left">Hey 👋 What's up?</h1>
+<h1 align="left">Hi there 👋, I'm Quang Linh (Dvid Nguyen)!</h1>

 ###

-<p align="left">I am a Software Engineer based in Ho Chi Minh City, currently majoring in **Information Technology**.
+<p align="left">I am a Software Engineer based in Ho Chi Minh City, currently majoring in Information Technology.
 I have a passion for building scalable systems and exploring the potential of Artificial Intelligence.</p>

 ###